-(2) Refers to occupational accidents in the Business Units of the Metropolitan and Regional Systems Departments.
-If was set because of the 2010 Profit Sharing Plan.
+(2) Refers to occupational accidents in the Business Units of the Metropolitan and Regional Systems Departments, it was set because of the 2010 Profit Sharing Plan.

-(3) The SGA (environmental management system) was implemented in the 65 units.
+(3) The SGA (environmental management system) was implemented in the 65 units

 (4) Amounts from the base financial budget.
-Does not include the PPP, the arrangement with the City of São Paulo and lease of assets.
+Does not include the PPP, the arrangement with the City of São Paulo and lease of assets

-(5) Disrogarding CPGs and IFR8s
+(5) Disregarding CPCs and IFRSs